thimbleforth/ditto-fde-takehome/README.md

 * Support audit logging (who, what, when for compliance)

 ### Technical Requirements:
-* Use any language/framework you're comfortable with: Python, SQLite for local storage, and PostgreSQL in AWS for the cloud side.
-Database is accessible through an AWS ELB, and only after jwt-based authentication.
+* Use any language/framework you're comfortable with: Python, SQLite for local storage, Flask to simulate a small / serverless cloud server.
+Database is accessible through a small API, and only after jwt-based authentication.
-* Implement or simulate a sync mechanism between edge and cloud: AWS Cloud SDK-based syncs between edges and the cloud.
+* Implement or simulate a sync mechanism between edge and cloud: multiple containers in a network sync data to a central cloud.
 * Include conflict resolution logic appropriate for collaborative work

 ### TODO: